shirhatti/EntityFramework.Docs/ef/querying/raw-sql.md

 ---
 uid: querying/raw-sql
 ---
+# Raw SQL Queries

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Raw SQL Queries

 Entity Framework Core allows you to drop down to raw SQL queries when working with a relational database.
 This can be useful if the query you want to perform can't be expressed using LINQ, or if using a LINQ query is resulting in inefficient SQL being sent to the database.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Querying) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Querying) on GitHub.

 ## Limitations

 There are a couple of limitations to be aware of when using raw SQL queries:
     * SQL queries can only be used to return entity types that are part of your model.
 There is an enhancement on our backlog to [enable returning ad-hoc types from raw SQL queries](https://github.com/aspnet/EntityFramework/issues/1862).

     * The SQL query must return data for all properties of the entity type.

     * The column names in the result set must match the column names that properties are mapped to.
 Note this is different from EF6.x where property/column mapping was ignored for raw SQL queries and result set column names had to match the property names.

     * The SQL query cannot contain related data.
 However, in many cases you can compose on top of the query using the `Include` operator to return related data (see [Including related data](#including-related-data)).

 ## Basic raw SQL queries